 2) Pasteurization or sterilization

-Insufficient pasteurization will generally result in “contaminations”: typically, this will be bacteria or mold which will colonize all or part of the substrate, giving a result which will be significantly less good in terms of expected quality, or even completely unusable depending on the conditions. case.
+Insufficient pasteurization will generally result in “contaminations”: typically, these will be bacteria or molds that will colonize all or part of the substrate, resulting in a significantly lower quality than expected, or even completely unusable depending on the case.

-3) Inoculation, or seeding of the substrate
+3) Inoculation, or the seeding of the substrate

 4) Incubation

 This is the phase where the mycelium will colonize its substrate and digest it.
-For this step, the mycelium needs heat: an ideal temperature between 20 to 25°C. Light has little impact at this stage, but it is generally recommended to place substrates in the dark.
+For this step, the mycelium needs warmth: an ideal temperature between 20 to 25°C. Light has little impact at this stage, but it is generally recommended to place the substrates in the dark.
 As soon as the substrate is colonized, you can move on to the next step.

 6) Drying